- Automation Basics

 - Tutorial: Comparing Excel Files and Emailing Reconciliation Errors

 - Tutorial: Extracting Data From Automated Emails and Moving It to a Desktop Application

 - Tutorial: Adding Information About the Files in a Folder to an Excel File

 - Tutorial: Adding Your Own Formulas to the Project Notebook

 - Common Activities

 - OneDrive & SharePoint Automation

 StudioX enables you to automate tasks you perform with emails from the Outlook desktop application, Gmail, and Outlook 365.

 After you add the account to automate as a resource to the automation using a Use Outlook 365, Use Gmail, or Use Desktop Outlook App activity, add the activities that use data from the account inside the resource activity.
-When configuring the child activities, you can select specific email data directly from the Plus menu in StudioX: Outlook folders, Gmail labels, the email selected in the Outlook desktop app when the project is executed, or message fields such as Subject, Body, Bcc, Cc, To, From, Date (as text), and Priority.
+When configuring the child activities, you can select specific email data directly from the Plus menu in StudioX: Outlook folders, Gmail labels, the email selected in the Outlook desktop app when the project is executed, or message fields such as Subject, Body, Body as HTML, Bcc, Cc, To, From, Date (as text), and Priority.

 - Before you can create automations with Outlook 365, an administrator must configure the Azure AD for Outlook 365 automation.